Chemotherapy for children

 If you are having difficulty getting your child to take their chemotherapy drugs, talk to your child's health team about ways of supporting your child and reducing their anxiety.

-A pharmacist can also advise on other ways the tablets can be given.
-Or, depending on your child's age, they could practice with small sweets, such as tic tacs or similar.
+A pharmacist can also advise on other ways how your child can take the tablets.
+Or, depending on your child’s age, they could practice with small sweets, such as tic tacs or similar.

 Your child's health team may be able to refer your child to a psychologist or psychiatrist, who can help your child with coping strategies and help them prepare for treatment.
 Alternatively, they may recommend a therapist who can help with relaxation and visualisation techniques.